jrudar/WelchMANOVA/README.md

     max_iter: int, default = 10
         The number of iterations the matrix completion algorithm of the Deicode package will run for.
-Only use if metric is 'compositional'.
+Only used if metric is 'compositional'.

     comp_method: str, default = "ovo"
         If multiple treatment groups are present, this parameter specifies